 A wrongful death lawsuit can be brought by certain individuals, who are closely related to one who has died due to the negligence or wrongful actions of another person or entity.
 As well as ascertaining that you qualify to file for wrongful death compensation, your Los Angeles attorney will need to prove that:

-The law relating to wrongful death claims is strict and, in brief, you could qualify if you are considered to be one of the following: immediate family member, life partner, putative spouse, financial dependent, or parent of the deceased.
-An experienced Los Angeles wrongful death attorney can provide legal advice specific to your individual circumstances.
+The law relating to wrongful death claims is strict and, in brief, you could qualify if you are considered to be one of the following: immediate family member, life partner, putative spouse, financially dependent, or parent of the deceased.
+An experienced wrongful death lawyer can provide legal advice specific to your individual circumstances.

 Wrongful death lawsuits, in Los Angeles, the rest of California, and beyond, can be brought where a loved one died due to negligence.
 As attorneys with over 35 years of experience, we have successfully handled cases involving: